JuliaLang/PackageCompilerX.jl/docs/src/devdocs/sysimages_part_1.md

 necessarily consistent between different Julia versions or even Julia built for different operating systems.
-It is possible to make the precompile statements more portable by filtering out any symbols starting with `#` but that naturally leaves some latency on the table since these now have to be compiled.
+It is possible to make the precompile statements more portable by filtering out any symbols starting with `#` but that naturally leaves some latency on the table since these now have to be compiled during runtime.

 The way we make Julia cache the compilation of the functions in the list is simply by executing the statement on each line when the sysimage is created.
 It